gaur21/Read/README.md

-# Read
+# Kissan Kart
-Kissan Kart is an application for farmers and customers.
+It is an application for farmers and customers.